Unlawful Drilling Act 1819: Section 3 – Sheriffs depute, &c. in Scotland to have the same powers as magistrates in England.

 This section applied to Scotland.
 Before it was repealed it read:

 The words in brackets were substituted by section 4 of the Sheriff Courts (Scotland) Act 1971.

 The functions of Burgh magistrates now exercisable by a Justice of the Peace, by section 1(2) of the District Courts (Scotland) Act 1975.

 Section 4 – Offenders may be indicted, if not prosecuted under this Act

 This section was repealed by section 1(1) of, and Schedule 1 to, the Statute Law (Repeals) Act 1989.

-Section 5

-This section was repealed by section 2 of, and the Schedule to, the Public Authorities Protection Act 1893.

-Section 6
+Sections 5 and 6

-This section was repealed by section 2 of, and the Schedule to, the Public Authorities Protection Act 1893.
+Both section 5 and section 6 were repealed by section 2 of, and the Schedule to, the Public Authorities Protection Act 1893.

 Section 7 – Prosecutions to be commenced within six months after offences

 The words of enactment were repealed by the Statute Law Revision Act 1888.

 Section 8

 This section was repealed by the Statute Law Revision Act 1873.